 You must always control and correct your own dog.
 When your dog continuously bumps into you or knocks you over it is not by accident you should immediately put a stop to this behaviour.

-Another sign of dominance is mounting/humping, some dogs will react aggressively when pushed off or pulled off their victim, once again you cannot allow your dog to intimidate you and you must use your body language, deep voice, and a firm grip of his collar to make it clear that you are not going to tolerate this behavior.
+Another sign of dominance is mounting/humping, some dogs will react aggressively when pushed off or pulled off their victim, once again you cannot allow your dog to intimidate you and you must use your body language, deep voice, and a firm grip of his collar to make it clear that you are not going to tolerate this behaviour.

 PREVENTION IS THE BEST CURE

 In summation, aggression for the most part is a learnt behaviour and is often difficult to deal with and control.
-If you feel you are unable to be firm or consistent enough with your dog, then you MUST immediately seek help from a Professional who has the knowledge, ability and skill to help you before the situation snowballs out of control.
+If you feel you are unable to be firm or consistent enough with your dog, then you MUST immediately seek help from a professional who has the knowledge, ability and skill to help you before the situation snowballs out of control.

 NOTICE TO ALL OWNERS

-*PLEASE REMEMBER, A DOG WHO HAS BITTEN IN THE PAST CAN AND WILL BITE AGAIN IN THE FUTURE IF GIVEN THE OPPORTUNITY.
+A DOG WHO HAS BITTEN IN THE PAST CAN AND WILL BITE AGAIN IN THE FUTURE IF GIVEN THE OPPORTUNITY.